-Burberry’s Human Rights Policy sets out our four key stakeholder groups – our people, workers in our supply chain, our customers and our communities - and the procedures we have put in place to protect and uphold human rights, including mechanisms in place to address any instances of potential infringement.
-The policy was developed with reference to the United Nations Guiding Principles on Business and Human Rights.
+Burberry’s Human Rights Policy sets out four key stakeholder groups – our people, workers in our supply chain, our customers and our communities - and the procedures we have put in place to protect and uphold human rights, including mechanisms in place to address any instances of potential infringement.
+The policy was developed with reference to the United Nations’ Guiding Principles on Business and Human Rights.
 We assess human rights impacts and monitor labour conditions in both our own operations and our supply chain on a regular basis to ensure the policy is upheld.
-Further details of Burberry’s Human Rights Policy are available here: Burberry Human Rights Policy
+The policy was updated during FY 2020/21.

 RESPONSIBLE SOURCING POLICY

 throughout the supply chain.
 The policy outlines specific prohibited sourcing regions, where the risk of modern slavery and other labour rights issues is recognised.
 For example, the policy prohibits sourcing from certain countries including but not limited to Bangladesh, Pakistan and Cambodia.

 The policy was last reviewed in FY 2020/21.

 Further details of the Responsible Sourcing Policy are available here: Burberry Responsible Sourcing Policy

 PARTNER NON-COMPLIANCE POLICY